isomerpages/ura-ilsg-cms/pages/faq.md

 <p style="font-size:17px; line-height:40px">
 <b>Q5.
 What can I see and do at&nbsp;i&nbsp;Light Singapore 2023?</b><br>

-There will be a total of 14 captivating light art installations that aim to spark fresh perspectives on the environment and world around us.
-Check out the line-up of artworks installations here.<br><br>
+There are a total of 14 captivating light art installations that aim to spark fresh perspectives on the environment and world around us.
+Check out the line-up of artworks installations <a href="/installations">here</a>.<br><br>

-The Festival will also offer exciting&nbsp;programmes&nbsp;that promise a fun-filled experience for families and friends while encouraging conversations on sustainability.
-Explore how you can have an enriching time here.<br><br>
+The Festival also offers exciting&nbsp;programmes&nbsp;that promise a fun-filled experience for families and friends while encouraging conversations on sustainability.
+Explore how you can have an enriching time <a href="/programmes">here</a>.<br><br>

 <b>Q6.
 How is i Light Singapore a sustainable light festival?</b><br>
 The light art installations at the festival are designed with energy-saving lightings, and recycled or environmentally-friendly materials.
 They serve as reminders to festival-goers to adopt sustainable habits in their everyday lives.